Henshall/php-stripe-wrapper/readme.md

 but here we will create a new plan, and a new customer, and use them to create a subscription.

 #### 1) create a plan
+Option A) Login into Strip and create a plan manually under the billing/products tab.

-run this code only one time to create a plan we will continue to usefor all future subscriptions.
+Option B) Run the following code only one time to create a plan we will continue to use the plan for all future subscriptions.
 ```php
 $sw = new StripeWrapper;
 $sw->setApiKey("sk_test_Gc4sdfgsdfhghsdfghsdjjjjhggg");